-- Check the coolant level each day before starting the engine.
+1. Check the coolant level each day before starting the engine.
 Check the water level by removing the pressure cap from the expansion tank.

-In order to give the cooling water an opportunity to - In order to give the cooling water an opportunity to expand, the level should be about 1 in.
-(2.5 cm) below the filler cap sealing surface when the engine is cold. - 2.
-The pressure valve in the filler cap releases when the pressure is approximately 7 PSI (0.5 bar).
-Use a cap pressure tester to check cap if you suspect it is faulty should not be used
+In order to give the cooling water an opportunity to expand, the level should be about 1 in.
+(2.5 cm) below the filler cap sealing surface when the engine is cold.

+2. The pressure valve in the filler cap releases when the pressure is approximately 7 PSI (0.5 bar).
+Use a cap pressure tester to check cap if you suspect it is faulty.